eligaconstance/staging/docs/using_console/console-import-nodes.md

 Because MSPs define an organization, they are required when creating channels, creating nodes (to identify which organization the node will belong to), and validating signatures.
 For the latter reason, **your MSP must be known (in other words, exported and then imported) by every member of every channel you belong to unless your organization will not be involved in validation or endorsement**.

 To act as an administrator for an organization, you must have an identity in your Wallet listed in the MSP as an admin of the organization.
-This means either importing the identity listed in the MSP or by following the process listed in [updating an organization MSP definition](../using_console/console-organizations.md#updating-an-organization-msp-definition).
+This means either importing the identity listed in the MSP or by following the process listed in [Updating an organization MSP definition](console-organizations#updating-an-organization-msp-definition).
 This MSP can then be exported to the console where the added identity was created, making the exported identity able to act as an admin of the organization.

 The exports and imports of MSPs are performed in the **Organizations** tab.